peranakanfrancis/mary/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Introduction To Spiritual Direction Conference (Mandarin) :desktop_computer:" content = "together with Sr Theresa Chew"
+  title = "Introduction To Spiritual Direction Conference (Mandarin) :desktop_computer:" content = "together with Sr Theresa Chew 8PM, 24.9.2021"

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.